ssshiva1333/Omoikane-Excel-Library-Web-App/README.md

 # Omoikane-Excel-Library-Web-App
 It is a web application which is developed by using Django.
 It uses excel to store books.
+It is easy to use.